 WEDGE RESECTION

 SEGMENTECTOMY

-Stereotactic body radiation therapy (SBRT) is a type of radiation therapy sometimes used to treat stage I tumors.
+Stereotactic body radiation therapy (SBRT) is the radiation therapy typically given.
 SBRT delivers a highly focused dose of radiation to the tumor, while limiting the dose to the surrounding area.
-SBRT is the standard of care for patients who cannot be treated surgically.
-SBRT is also known as stereotactic ablative radiotherapy (SABR).
+SBRT is also known as stereotactic ablative radiotherapy.